mraza007/useful-bookmarks/README.md

 ### Markdown Version
 [Bookmarks](bookmarks.md)
-* Note: This file is a little messy and most of my bookmarks are duplicated but hosted version is better and has fuzzy search functionality
 * Fuzzy search was implemented using `listjs`

+### Note
+This project has another [dev](https://github.com/mraza007/useful-bookmarks/tree/flask) branch that uses flask as backend server and bookmarks are stored in sheets and used an api.